prateekpandey1234/AndroidLearnings/README.md

 3. Instrumented Testing

    a. that instrumentation testing is integration testing with the ability to control the life cycle and the events (onStart, onCreate etc) of the app.
+   b.
+To test UI that relies on the Android framework or system, such as Activities, Services, or UI elements.
+Tools used: AndroidJUnitRunner, Espresso, UI Automator.